rosenpass/rosenpass/papers/whitepaper.md

 hs_enc = hash(hash(hash(0, PROTOCOL), "chaining key extract"), "handshake encryption")
 ```

-First, the protocol identifier `PROTOCOL` is applied, then the purpose identifier `"chaining key extract"` is applied to the protocol label, and finally `"hanshake encryption"` is applied to the purpose label.
+First, the protocol identifier `PROTOCOL` is applied, then the purpose identifier `"chaining key extract"` is applied to the protocol label, and finally `"handshake encryption"` is applied to the purpose label.

 To simplify notation of these long nested calls to hash, we allow use of the `hash` function with variadic parameters and introduce the shorthand `lhash` to wrap the usage of the `hash(0, PROTOCOL)` value: